Paper (HTML | Doc) · Changes (HTML | Doc)

 Limited prior work has addressed entities that are referenced but not named.
 Hosseini [21] introduced implicit entity recognition in tweets, constructing a dataset of 3,119 tweets with implicit entity mentions.
 Hosseini and Bagheri [22] developed learning-to-rank methods for this Twitter dataset.
 Perera et al. [23] explored implicit entity recognition in clinical documents.
 The coreference resolution community has studied "zero anaphora" and bridging references [42, 43], where an entity is referenced indirectly through related concepts.

 Our work differs from these efforts in five fundamental ways.
 First, domain and text structure.
 Tweets are short (under 280 characters), formulaic, and heavily context-dependent on trending topics; clinical notes follow rigid templates.
 Reminiscence narratives are extended first-person accounts (typically 50 to 200 words per sample) with rich, diffuse contextual cues spanning dates, locations, personal relationships, sensory details, and historical events.
 Second, non-locality.
 In tweets, the implicit entity is typically inferable from a single cue or hashtag context.
-In reminiscence narratives, we formalize and empirically demonstrate the non-locality property: recognition requires integrating multiple non-contiguous cues distributed across the entire passage.
-No prior work has identified or characterized this structural property.
+In reminiscence narratives, building on the bridging-anaphora and zero-mention coreference literature [42, 43] that has long noted indirect reference, we operationalize the non-locality property at scale: a formal definition (no contiguous span suffices to identify the entity, yet the union of non-contiguous cues does), a per-sample sentence-ablation diagnostic, and benchmark-scale evidence that this regime causes systematic failures in standard pipelines.
 Third, scale and diversity.
 IRC-Bench contains 25,136 samples spanning 12,337 unique Wikidata-linked entities across 11 thematic domains, compared to 3,119 tweet samples in Hosseini [21] covering primarily entertainment and sports entities.
 Fourth, entity-level evaluation.
 We introduce entity-level train/test splitting with zero entity overlap, ensuring that models must generalize to entirely unseen entities rather than memorizing entity-specific patterns.
 Prior benchmarks used random sample-level splits where the same entity could appear in both training and test data.
 Fifth, comprehensive method comparison.
 We systematically evaluate 17 configurations spanning four paradigms (generative LLM, dense retrieval, RAG, fine-tuning), whereas prior work evaluated at most two to three approaches on a single paradigm.

 2.5 Oral History NLP